SwissCoin-Classic/SwissCoin-Classic/doc/build-osx.md

 Running
 -------

-NavCoin Core is now available at `./src/navcoind`
+SwissCoin Classic is now available at `./src/navcoind`

 Before running, it's recommended you create an RPC configuration file.